What Should I Major In?

 We believe that the most important element in determining a choice of major should be the student’s interest in and ability to do well in the field.
 Why?
 Because in general, if students are interested and engaged in a subject, they will do much better work and have a much more rewarding experience at Penn.
 When students are really excited about their studies, they communicate that enthusiasm: to their faculty — resulting in lifelong relationships (and substantive recommendations); to graduate schools — resulting in broader choice of where to continue their education; and to employers — resulting in a much wider choice of job options both during the summers and after graduation.
 A vibrant, strong record of achievement in an “impractical” discipline serves students far better than a lackluster record in a “practical” subject.

 There are many ways that students can round out their majors to be well-prepared to begin their careers.
 Clubs and activities provide excellent opportunities to learn about new fields and develop leadership skills.
 Internships and volunteer experiences can help a student “try out” and gain practical experience in a particular field.
 And of course at a university such as Penn students have the opportunity to take a wide variety of elective courses, allowing the English major to pick up a course in marketing and a political science major to take data science courses.
 In addition to taking ad hoc elective courses many Penn students also chose to pursue a minor.
 Career Services advisors can help students develop effective strategies for presenting their major – whatever it may be – to employers and graduate/professional schools.
+Consider making an appointment with a Career Advisor via Handshake to discuss your situation in more detail and check out the resources below!

 Resources to Explore Majors